ubcmri/GitTutorial/collaboration_tutorial.md

 **NOTE!** Code in Python needs to be properly indented.
 After an `if` statement the code needs to be indented with one tab.
 Make sure there are no additional spaces as this will make the code to crash.

-So this is the process you will iterate through 4 times
+So this is the process you will iterate through for each edit (**Note!** Some edits require you to delete lines above the new code as well.
+So please have a look at the end of this document for further description of each edit.)

-1. Find the edit and uncomment it.
-Note!
-Some edits require you to delete lines above the new code as well.
-So please have a look at the end of this document for further description of each edit.
+- Find the edit and uncomment it.

-2. Stage the edit
+- Stage the edit
 ```
 > git add dice_game.py
 ```

-3. Commit the edit
+- Commit the edit
 ```
 > git commit -m '<Descriptive message>'
 ```

-4. Push your edit to github
+- Push your edit to github
 ```
 > git push
 ```